LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ## August 5, 2018

 Didn't get to work on anything today because I spent the entire day out with family.
 I'll resume tomorrow.

+## August 6, 2018

+### 7:57 AM

+Worked halfway through Erlang's 2nd day.
+It's interesting to see all the list processing methods here as the highlight of a functional language.
+I've used these in Java through the Streams API and I feel as if I'm seeing where the ideas for Java's functional features come from.